Gas Boiler Replacements

 New Gas Boiler Fitting

 Central heating Installation & Servicing

-R&B domestic gas boiler engineers are highly trained and fully competent to install a wide range of domestic gas boilers.
+R&B gas boiler engineers are Gas Safe Registered to install a wide range of domestic and commercial gas boilers.

 We can carry out all gas boiler works required from design, installation and commissioning, to allied electrical works and testing.
 As Gas Safe registered engineers we can install a full new gas fired central heating system, replace your existing boiler, or undertake annual servicing and repair.
 R&B gas engineers are always available to provide the very best advice in accordance with industry guidelines and standards.

 R&B can install:

 All three of these systems heat central heating radiators in similar ways.
 The main differences are the water pressure that the boiler operates at and the way hot water is provided.